-The convenient walk-in service can address potential issues related to an ER visit, most notably extended wait times and higher costs.
+The convenient walk-in service addresses potential issues related to an ER visit, most notably extended wait times and higher costs.

-Patients using the OSI Orthopedic Walk-In Clinic will be seen either by a nurse practitioner highly trained in orthopedic care or an OSI orthopedic surgeon.
+Patients using the OSI Orthopedic Walk-In Clinic are seen either by a nurse practitioner highly trained in orthopedic care or an OSI orthopedic surgeon.
 Digital x-ray and MRI capabilities available onsite provide a more convenient patient experience.
 Other onsite services at OSI include injections, bracing, and physical therapy.

 The ability to provide comprehensive services that an orthopedic patient might need has been the vision of OSI since its inception a decade ago.
 Started by orthopedic surgeons who wanted to take a more active role in their delivery of care, OSI is unique in the services it offers.
 The campus has physician clinics, a surgery center, an imaging center with MRI, physical therapy, orthotics, and Recovery Inn, the first orthopedics-only skilled nursing facility in the country.